Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Create an Azure Active Directory B2C (Azure AD B2C) tenant.
 - [ ] Modify the Security settings of the GitHub organization.

-### SIMULATION You manage a website that uses an Azure SQL Database named db1 in a resource group named RG1lod11566895.
+### You manage a website that uses an Azure SQL Database named db1 in a resource group named RG1lod11566895.
 You need to modify the SQL database to protect against SQL injection.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 561](images/question561.jpg)

-### HOTSPOT Your company has an Azure subscription.
+### Your company has an Azure subscription.
 The company requires that all resource group in the subscription have a tag named organization set to a value of Contoso.
 You need to implement a policy to meet the tagging requirement.
 How should you complete the policy?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 562](images/question562.jpg)